-Atrial fibrillation is estimated to affect 2.2 million people in the U.S. Atrial fibrillation can often occur without symptoms, making it difficult for people to know if they have atrial fibrillation.
+Atrial fibrillation is estimated to affect 2.2 million people in the U.S. Atrial fibrillation can often occur without symptoms, making it difficult for people to know if they have it.
 The older you are, the greater your risk of developing atrial fibrillation.
-In particular, atrial fibrillation is more common in people over the age of 60.
+In particular, AFib is more common in people over the age of 60.

 Anyone with heart problems such as valve problems, heart failure, heart attack and heart surgery are at increased risk.
 High blood pressure is also a risk factor, especially if blood pressure is not well controlled.
 Sleep apnea, obesity, diabetes and other medical conditions such as thyroid problems may also increase the risk of atrial fibrillation.
 Alcohol, especially binge drinking, increases the risk of atrial fibrillation.
 Some people have no traditional risk factors, but still develop atrial fibrillation.
 In these cases, family history or a genetic predisposition may exist.

 How are strokes that are caused by atrial fibrillation different than other types of stroke?

 Strokes in atrial fibrillation tend to be more disabling and are more likely to be fatal than strokes in patients without atrial fibrillation.

 What can people with atrial fibrillation do to reduce the risk for stroke?

 Most strokes in people with atrial fibrillation can be prevented.
 The key is early diagnosis.
 The problem is that atrial fibrillation is often intermittent and can sometimes exist without symptoms.The National Stroke Association recommends checking your pulse at least once a month for an irregular rhythm, which is a sign of possible atrial fibrillation.
 Always ask your doctor to check your pulse as well.